furbnow/macquette/docs/getting-started.rst

 -  In local development, Macquette looks for settings in a ``.env`` file in the project root.
 Without one of these, it doesn't know where to find the database.
--  We use `pre-commit <https://pre-commit.com/>`__ to run various linters and code quality checks on commit.
-We also run it as part of our CI.
 -  For the first run, we must run the migrations on the database before bringing up the development Django server, so we run ``make docker-local-up`` first; this is usually a dependency of running